Collaboration with Fiyel Levent

 The screen was featured in BklynDesigns 2009 and exhibited at Fiyel Levent’s solo exhibition Of Ether and Grace, the Christopher Henry Gallery, New York, 2009

-The cnc-milled, transluscent screen doors are inspired by the geometry in Islamic cultures, seeking to re-implement texture into contemporary architecture.
+The cnc-milled, translucent screen doors are inspired by the geometry in Islamic cultures, seeking to re-implement texture into contemporary architecture.
 By mechanically exhausting the material to a point of exhaustion and lighting the installation from within, the space seems to glow.
 The screens are constructed from polyethylene, a plastic used in consumer products such as the plastic shopping bag.
 Though recyclable, most polyethylene ends up in landfills and in the ocean.
-The material we were using was recovered from a storage room in a sunken navy ship, and salvaged by a plastic lumber yard in Pennsylvania.
+The material we were using was recovered from a storage room in a sunken navy ship and salvaged by a plastic lumber yard in Pennsylvania.